krunalijain/aws-bootcamp-cruddur-2023/journal/week2.md

 ```
 But in our bootcamp project we had added this module in our `requirements.txt` file and installed.

-- Created our own Sampling group name 'Cruddur'.
+- Created our own Sampling Rule name 'Cruddur'.
 This code was written in `aws/json/xray.json` file
 ```
 {
   "SamplingRule": {